Note: also see pictures of our July 2008 trip between Lapie Lake and Ross River

-Lapie Lake (km 163) was a perfect spot for camping.
+Lapie Lake (km 163) was a nice spot for camping.
 Quiet.
 Peaceful.

-We planned to stay two nights; however, a strong wind made it very cold in the morning.
-So we decided to head north for the Campbell Highway and Ross River.
-As we drove along the valley, there were glimpses of sun in the distance.
+We planned to stay two nights; however a strong wind made it very cold in the morning.
+So we headed north towards the Campbell Highway and Ross River.
+As we drove along the valley there were glimpses of sun in the distance.

 Fall colours were abundant on the valley floor